tomjoht/tomjoht.github.io/_posts/2016/2016-01-04-content-marketing-to-the-rescue-for-thought-leadership.md

 ---
-title: What is the technical writer's role in content marketing?
+title: "What is the technical writer's role in content marketing?"
 categories:
 - writing
 keywords: content marketing, joe pullizi, unified customer experience